Carrie Diaz Eaton: Editorial work

 Diaz Eaton was part of the editorial board of Letters in Biomathematics between 2013 and 2017.
 She has been part of the PRIMUS: Problems, Resources, and Issues in Mathematics Undergraduate Studies editorial board since 2017.
 Since 2019, Diaz Eaton has been one of the Course Editors for CourseSource.

 Personal life

-Diaz Eaton identifies as a first generation Latinx mathematician; her father is from Peru.
+Diaz Eaton identifies as a first generation Latinx mathematician; her father is from Peru and she has a White American mother.
 She has two children, both born while she was a graduate student at the University of Tennessee.